 Building on these programming skills, you learn the principles and techniques that underpin the algorithms and systems shaping our world today.
 These include artificial intelligence, computer security, network technology, software engineering, and human-computer interaction.
 You put these principles and techniques into practice to develop software in a variety of ways, from small-scale exercises to a major software project.

-By taking a broad range of compulsory modules in your first and second years, our flexible programme allows you to select from a variety of options in your final year of study, so it's ideal if you want to keep your options open.
+On our flexible programme, you take a broad range of compulsory modules in your first and second years.
+You then select from a variety of options in your final year of study, so it's ideal if you want to keep your options open.

 You can also gain experience in teaching with our Computing in the Classroom module.
 This gives you the opportunity to apply your knowledge in a school setting.

 This degree has been accredited by BCS, The Chartered Institute for IT on behalf of the Engineering Council.
 Accreditation is a mark of assurance that the degree meets the standards set by the Engineering Council in the UK Standard for Professional Engineering Competence (UK-SPEC).
 An accredited degree will provide you with some or all of the underpinning knowledge, understanding and skills for eventual registration as an Incorporated (IEng) or Chartered Engineer (CEng).
 Some employers recruit preferentially from accredited degrees, and an accredited degree is likely to be recognised by other countries that are signatories to international accords.
 Plus, RITTech for Year in Industry.